Sankalp7860/TruthGaurd_Project/README.md

 - Verify Supabase URL and keys are correct
 - Check Supabase dashboard for auth settings
 - Ensure email confirmation is disabled (or handle accordingly)

-### API Errors

-- Verify all API keys are valid and active
-- Check API rate limits
-- Review API documentation for any changes

 ## Notes